oropesa/oro-functions/README.md

 Instead of create _global variables_ in the system, or duplicate the file `.env`, you can centralize all data in `oro-config.json`.

-This file, `oro-config.json`, could be in the same project and in the parents folders too, in such a way that the _final json_ is merged and overwritten from the parents to the project.
+This file, `oro-config.json`, could be in the same project and in the parent folders too, in such a way that the _final json_ is merged and overwritten from the parent folders to the project.

 So, using this example, you have: